MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3076-insecure-xslt-script-execution.md

 ## Rule description

 **XSLT** is a World Wide Web Consortium (W3C) standard for transforming XML data.
-XSLT is typically used to write style sheets to transform XML data to other formats such as HTML, fixed length text, comma-separated text, or a different XML format.
+XSLT is typically used to write style sheets to transform XML data to other formats such as HTML, fixed-length text, comma-separated text, or a different XML format.
 Although prohibited by default, you may choose to enable it for your project.

 To ensure you're not exposing an attack surface, this rule triggers whenever the XslCompiledTransform.<xref:System.Xml.Xsl.XslCompiledTransform.Load%2A> receives insecure combination instances of <xref:System.Xml.Xsl.XsltSettings> and <xref:System.Xml.XmlResolver>, which allows malicious script processing.